KillerRebooted/Bookmark/README.md

 - Make Multiple Profiles
 - Display Overall Reading Stats

+## NOTE

+DON'T HAVE MULTIPLE INSTANCES OF THE APPLICATION DOWNLOADED ON THE SAME SYSTEM.
+RUNNING ANOTHER INSTANCE OF THE APPLICATION WHICH DOESN'T HAVE YOUR ACCOUNT MAY GET YOUR ACCOUNT DATA DELETED.

 ## Setup

 Go to Releases on the Righ-Hand-Side and Download the Latest Version of the `.zip` file.
 Extract the contents in a Folder and Run the Executable.
 Happy Reading!

+## Updating

+To Update the App, simply download the latest version of Bookmark and Extract it in the same folder where you originally installed the App.
+Replace the Files when it asks for it.

 ## Usage/Examples